 LIFESTYLE - If you want lifestyle shots taken, please pick up in any rooms where we might take photos (generally ones with ample natural light).
 Many couples also like to take newborn/family photos in their bedroom, so you may want to pick up and make the bed. (: Less is more for lifestyle photos.
 Also, if you could have a step ladder readily available for me during the lifestyle portion, that would be super helpful.
 There are a few shots I like to take from higher up + I am vertically challenged.

 WALKTHROUGH - When I arrive, I will first perform a walkthrough of the house to determine where I will set up and where we can take some lifestyle shots.
 I now shoot newborns with a studio light (don't worry, perfectly safe for babies) so really all I need is a cleared out space for my light and beanbag.
-We will use natural light for the lifestyle portion (unless it's a super cloudy day) so we'll want to ensure there is plenty of light where we plan to get these lifestyle shots.
+I prefer a room with no direct sunlight coming in and I find that an enclosed room or a semi-enclosed room helps me keep the room warm with my space heater.
+We will use natural light for the lifestyle portion so the quality of light will dictate where in your home we capture those images.

 MY STUFF - I will make a few trips to the car to bring in all my goodies.
 With me I will have: a bean bag, a backdrop stand, blankets, a basket or two, a space heater, a box of wraps/headbands/hats, and my camera equipment.
 I try to be as non-intrusive as possible but there are times I may have to move a few chairs or a coffee table to set up shop.